 - Tennis Elbow vs Golf Elbow

 Elbow tendonitis is another one of those chronic, nagging injuries.
-It occurs when the tendons on either side of the elbow joint become inflamed and usually a direct consequence of repetitive motion at the wrist and forearm.
+It occurs when the tendons on either side of the elbow joint become inflamed and is usually a direct consequence of repetitive motion at the wrist and forearm.

 Funny enough, although “golf elbow” was named for medial epicondylitis, those on the golf course more frequently suffer from “tennis elbow,” also known as lateral epicondylitis.
 And, as expected, golf elbow pain or tennis elbow pain can be exacerbated by an improper golf swing.